Report Finds Nashville as One of the Most Dangerous Cities for Pedestrians

 Specifically in regards to Nashville, the group pointed out that the city has lagged in building infrastructure that would keep its pedestrians safer.
 In addition, members from the Nashville Area Metropolitan Planning Organization have admitted that some areas of the city have no sidewalks or narrow ones, intersections are too far apart, and it requires pedestrians to walk long distances to find an actual crosswalk.
 “People are going to cross where it’s convenient for them to cross.
 If there’s not the appropriate infrastructure there to help them cross safely, that’s one of the issues.”

-Call a Nashville Attorney Today
+Call a Nashville Lawyer Today

-If you or someone that you know has been injured in a pedestrian accident in the Nashville area, the personal injury attorneys at Calhoun Law, PLC can help.
+If you or someone that you know has been injured in a pedestrian accident in the Nashville area, the personal injury lawyers at Calhoun Law, PLC can help.
 Call the office or contact us today for a free and private review of your claims.